The Hidden Organization: Mapping the Networks That Run Your Company

 2. Validate with Existing Data

-Use existing data to confirm your initial observations.
-Email metadata, calendar invites, messaging tools, and surveys can paint an initial picture of your network.
+ONA is a powerful tool, but thrives in cultural nuance.
+In order to construct a target assessment, we leverage existing data or create light-weight studies to confirm initial observations.
+Email metadata, calendar invites, messaging tools, and targeted listening sessions can paint an initial picture of your network.
 But proceed with caution.
-Automated tools can show who's connected to whom—but not influence.
+Automated tools can show who's connected to whom, but not influence.

 Raw connection doesn’t equate to influence.
-Complement these tools with qualitative insights to understand trust, credibility, and shared history.
+Complement these tools with qualitative insights to begin to understand the role that trust, credibility, and shared history play in the organizational fabric.

 3. Pilot Before You Scale